This document is obsolete and has been replaced by Code of Practice 44, The storage of gas cylinders.

 You can download Code of Practice 44 here.

 Provides guidance on the principles of safe practice when handling gas cylinders.
-It takes account of the Manual Handling Operations Regulations as they relate to gas cylinders, and provides a worked example of a typical manual handling risk assessment.Go To Download Page
+It takes account of the Manual Handling Operations Regulations, as they relate to gas cylinders, and provides an illustrated example of good practice.Go To Download Page

 Describes methods to prevent and detect internal corrosion of gas cylinders.
 Includes measures to prevent contamination by customer processes, and methods of moisture and corrosion detection.Go To Download Page